voxpupuli/puppet-k8s/REFERENCE.md

 Data type: `Boolean`

-wether to use controller also as nodes or not
+whether to use controller also as nodes or not

 Default value: `true`